hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 ### The Extra Flow Step
-The codeql data flow library traverses *visible* source code fairly well, but flow through opaque functions requires additional support.
+The codeql data flow library traverses *visible* source code fairly well, but flow through opaque functions requires additional support (more on this later).
 Functions for which only a headers is available are opaque, and we have one of these here: the call to `snprintf`.
-Once we get this call, there are *two* nodes to identify: the inflow and outflow.
+Once we locate this call, there are *two* nodes to identify: the inflow and outflow.

 Let's start with `snprintf`.
 If we try
 ```ql